 District 3 approves a slate of projects listed in order of priority for each program (SCIP and LTIP) and awards all funding (including funding refused or relinquished by applicants with higher ranked projects) in that order.
 After SCIP grant money is exhausted, staff will contact project applicants in ranked score order and offer them remaining funds in the form of a loan.
-The loan amount shall not be greater the original OPWC amount requested in grant and/or loan.
+The loan amount shall not be greater than the original OPWC amount requested in grant and/or loan.

 When a project that is eligible for both SCIP and LTIP scores well enough to receive funds from either program, it will be awarded funds from the program in which it receives a larger grant funding award.
-When there are insufficient funds in either program to fully fund the next-ranked application, the requested funding will be awarded to it from the program in which it receives a larger grant funding award, provided that all higher scored applications for that program have received full funding from either program.